 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During recent decades, some feminist Bible scholars insisted that Saint Paul had changed Christianity from something good for women to something very bad.
+During recent decades, some feminist Bible scholars have insisted that Saint Paul changed Christianity from something good for women to something very bad.

 Prisca, sometimes called Priscilla, appears in this passage and in five other places in the New Testament.
 As a Jew, she did not have an easy life.
 Expelled from Rome as all Jews were by the emperor Claudius, she went with her husband Aquila to Corinth, where they met Paul.
 Her life was not one of leisure or ease.
 Like Paul, she and Aquila were tentmakers, a craft that required both rough labor and skill.
 But their marriage must have been strong, for she and Aquila are always mentioned together.
 She also had an excellent education in Scripture, and with her husband became a teacher and missionary.